sazuyachan/game/README.md

 build configuration, and generated binaries.
 Modules should be designed to be as self-contained as possible, making them easier to develop, maintain, and reuse.
+Each module must be compiled locally before it can be used.
 ```
 addons/
     math/